 Some gel-coat damage and imperfections such as nicks and scratches can be repaired by obtaining a color match patch kit.
 This kit can be purchased through your Grady-White dealer.
+Acetone, the most suitable cleaning agent for gel-coat, can also be acquired through your dealer.
 Instructions are included in the patch kit.